 Boron in Wood Preservation

 In their appropriate application, borates are cost-efficient biocides with low toxicity to the environment and vertebrates.
-It is generally not toxic to mammals and invertebrates because excess Boron is rapidly excreted by the kidneys (Lloyd et al., 1990).
+It is generally not toxic to mammals and invertebrates because the kidneys rapidly excrete excess Boron.

 During rodent development, the no-observed-adverse-effect level (NOAEL) of Boron was reported as 0.075% (55 mg/kg/day) during gestation and 0.1% (74 mg/kg/day) shortly following birth (Price et al. 1996).
 The lethal dose of Boron in humans is about 4000 mg/kg for sodium tetraborate decahydrate.

 Boron treatment protects wood from termite attack and colonization by harmful fungi.
-Boron also serves as a fire retardant if applied in concentrations greater than 8% by weight (LeVan & Tran 1990, Barrett 1995).
-Termite control and prevention using borates have been reviewed previously (Grace 1997).
+Boron also serves as a fire retardant if applied in concentrations greater than 8% by weight.
+Termite control and prevention using borates have been reviewed previously.

 Proven Research Work

 Disodium octaborate tetrahydrate (DOT) has proven helpful in commercially treating structural lumber (Grace 2002).
-For simple application and lumber impregnation, various formulations have been developed, with the solvent used potentially affecting the toxicity.
+Various formulations have been developed for simple application and lumber impregnation, with the solvent used potentially affecting the toxicity.